Calum-Quinn/PathToCyberSecurity/02_SpringBoard/README.md

 - Pay the ransom and hope to get the access back
 - Somehow remove the malware
 - Wipe all the data to avoid the attacker getting a hold of it, then try and restore from backups

+### Malware
+Malware is a quite vague term that describes many different types of attack.
+It mostly describes the way in which the attack is perpetrated.

+Malware is software who's goal is to cause problems or aquire data most of the time.
+This includes many types of programs such as adware, spyware, viruses, worms, ransomware, trojans,...

+These types of attacks rely on the fact that end users are often not properly trained in detecting these programs and that in general people trust uncertain systems.
+The most often these attacks get access to a larger system because a user opened an unsafe document or clicked on dubious links.

+### Data Breach
+A data breach is also farely vague as it simply means that information from a closed system was accessed from the exterior.

+This is often what happens with badly protected systems and it is normally to gain money that these attacks happen.

+The major problem linked to these types of attacks is the loss of image of the company that suffered the breach.
+They then need to spend lots on fixing the original problem but also to protect their image.

+### Distributed Denial of Service
+A DDoS attack involves an attacker sending very large amounts of traffic to a system to paralize it, it is a DDoS instead of a DoS attack when the traffic comes from lots of different places and not a single IP.

+These attacks render the system incapable of fulfilling it's normal tasks as it has two many other requests coming in.
+This leads to unusually high amounts of downtime for the system and therfore causes severe monetary losses for the company.

+### Man in the Middle attack
+MitM attacks involve intercepting network traffic and potentially harmfully modifying it.

+This is often achieved by pretending to be a normal part of the network for example a router in order to spy on conversations or modify requests.

+This particularly problematic with the increase in home office working as this new type of communication needs to be incrypted to insure nothing can intercept and modify the data.